unicesi/EketalCompiler/README.md

 # Eketal
   Eketal is a project based on xtext with jbase integration and uses aspectj for his purpose.
-For its deploy, you must have installed both tools mentioned before.
+For its deploy, you must have installed the tools mentioned before.
   You can find their releases, for eclipse mars, here: